xmos/lib_src/README.rst

     - pins: 0
     - fn: unsafe{ssrc_init(0, 0, sSSRCCtrl, 2, 4, 0);ssrc_process(in_buff, out_buff, sSSRCCtrl);}

-The SSRC algorithm runs cascaded FIR filters to perform the rate conversion.
-This includes interpolation, decimation and bandwidth limiting filters with a final polyphase FIR filter to support the rational rate change of 147:160 or 160:147 allowing conversion between 44.1KHz family of sample rates to the 48KHz family of sample rates.
+The SSRC algorithm runs a series of cascaded FIR filters to perform the rate conversion.
+This includes interpolation, decimation and bandwidth limiting filters with a final polyphase FIR filter.
+The last stage supports the rational rate change of 147:160 or 160:147 allowing conversion between 44.1KHz family of sample rates to the 48KHz family of sample rates.

 .. tip::
   The below table shows the worst case MHz consumption per sample, using the minimum block size of 4 input samples.
 The MHz requirement can be reduced by around 8-12% by increasing the input block size to 16.